kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(B\) For fans driven by the rotor drive system, the maximum rotor drive system rotational speed to be expected in service, including transients.

-\(2\) Unless a fatigue evaluation under §27.571 is conducted, it must be shown that cooling fan blades are not operating at resonant conditions within the operating limits of the rotorcraft.
+\(2\) Unless a fatigue evaluation under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.571   Fatigue evaluation of flight structure.|§27.571]] is conducted, it must be shown that cooling fan blades are not operating at resonant conditions within the operating limits of the rotorcraft.

 \(c\) *Turbine engine installation.* For turbine engine installations, the powerplant systems associated with engine control devices, systems, and instrumentation must be designed to give reasonable assurance that those engine operating limitations that adversely affect turbine rotor structural integrity will not be exceeded in service.